0xCUB3/wBlock/Adblock_Comparison.md

 <sup>11</sup> **Element Zapper**:
 Lets users click and instantly hide page elements (ads, overlays, popups) in real time, no filter editing required.
 Absent in Wipr, which is more designed to be simple and don't-touch.

 <sup>12</sup> **Dynamic Filtering**:
 Advanced feature letting users interactively allow/block domains/scripts/network requests per-site (similar to uMatrix and original uBlock Origin dynamic filtering).
-Rare with Safari content blockers, available only via [clever workarounds](#How-wBlock-Achieves-Dynamic-Filtering-in-Safari) in wBlock/AdGuard.
+Rare with Safari content blockers, available only via [clever workarounds](#How-wBlock-Achieves-Dynamic-Filtering-in-Safari) in wBlock/AdGuard Mini.

 <sup>13</sup> **Script Injection**:
 Lets extension run built-in or custom JavaScript on web pages (for ad removal, circumvention, UI fixes, etc.).
-Only available in web/app extensions, so only wBlock (and AdGuard for paid Mac app) provide true script injection.
-Most Chrome extensions do, but only within Manifest V3’s security limits as of 2025.
+Only available in web/app extensions, so only wBlock (and AdGuard Mini / AdGuard for Mac) provide true script injection.
+Most Chrome extensions do, but only within Manifest V3's security limits as of 2025.

 <sup>14</sup> **Userscripts Support**:
 Allows running or installing custom scripts (like Greasemonkey/Tampermonkey)—for automation, customization, or advanced blocking.
-Only wBlock (and AdGuard paid Mac app) support this natively.
+Only wBlock (and AdGuard for Mac) support this natively.
 Safari App Store policies restrict this in other extensions.

-<sup>15</sup> AdGuard's userscript support is available only in its paid standalone Mac application, not the Safari browser extension.
+<sup>15</sup> AdGuard's userscript support is available only in its paid standalone AdGuard for Mac application, not in AdGuard Mini (the Safari browser extension).

 <sup>16</sup> **AdBlock Tester Score**:
 AdBlock Tester scores (adblocktester.com, etc.) depend mostly on which filter lists you enable—extension features matter less.
 Even simple ad blockers can score 100/100 if using up-to-date and comprehensive lists; heavy, feature-rich blockers may score lower if filters are incomplete or outdated.

 <sup>17</sup> **Foreign Language Filter Support**:
 Reflects whether ad blockers have official filter lists for multiple languages/regions.
-AdGuard supports 20+ languages with official filters; uBlock Origin Lite permits more than 15; wBlock can load manual lists but the app itself is limited to English for now.
+AdGuard Mini supports 20+ languages with official filters; uBlock Origin Lite permits more than 15; wBlock can load manual lists but the app itself is limited to English for now.

 <sup>18</sup> **License**:
 Describes the legal terms governing code and usage:
 - GPL-3.0: Open-source license allowing code modification and redistribution as long as further releases are also open source.
 - Proprietary: Closed source, so users cannot view or modify the code at all.

 <sup>19</sup> **Primary Language**:
 Refers to the main programming language(s) used.
 - Swift: Indicates a native Apple/macOS/iOS app/extension, making it fully native and optimized for Apple devices.
-- JavaScript: Indicates a web-based or cross-browser extension (more universal, usually less efficient).
+- JavaScript/TypeScript: Indicates a web-based or cross-browser extension (more universal, usually less efficient).
 - Objective-C: The predecessor to Swift.
-Also technically native, but very archaic.
-In AdGuard's case, there are often memory leaks that lead to ballooning memory usage.
+Also technically native, but archaic.

+<sup>20</sup> **AdGuard Mini iOS**: AdGuard Mini is macOS-only.
+For iOS ad blocking, AdGuard offers a separate [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html) app.

 ---